MENU

 Why can’t there be a tribunal for the crime of genocide?
 Lawyers worldwide are inclined to recognize this war as genocide against the Ukrainian people.

-This issue is even more complicated than the crime of aggression.
-As for me, I support this idea.
-While the European Parliament has adopted a resolution to establish a tribunal on the crime of aggression, it subjected it to the UN decision.
+That is an even more complicated issue than the crime of aggression.
+I support this idea.
+While the European Parliament has adopted a resolution to set up a tribunal on the crime of aggression, it subjected it to the UN decision.
 I believe that if the UN does not approve such a tribunal, European institutions can create it themselves.

 Will such a tribunal be legitimate?

 Yes.
 But at the European level.
-This war occurs in Europe; all participants are European, with rare exceptions when mercenaries from Latin America or Africa come to fight on Russian or our side.
-Anyway, there are very few of them.
-The majority of participants in the war or its victims are Europeans.
+This war is taking place in Europe and all participants, with rare exceptions (mercenaries or volunteers from Latin America or Africa fight who are fighting on the Russian or on our side) are European.
+There are very few outsiders.
+The majority taking part in the war, or who are its victims, are Europeans.

-There is also the option of a hybrid tribunal.
+There’s also the option of a hybrid tribunal.
 The problem is that creating such a tribunal means allowing foreign investigators and judges to work in Ukraine.
 Our legislation and Constitution prohibit the investigation by foreigners of crimes committed against Ukrainians; only Ukrainian citizens can do it.
 And only Ukrainians should conduct court proceedings.
-Therefore, to realize the idea of such a tribunal will be necessary to create in Ukraine another judicial chamber aimed at considering war crimes that will include both foreigners and Ukrainians.
-We must change the Constitution for this, which cannot be done during martial law.
-But I would not reject this idea because it would significantly increase the potential of both investigation and judicial proceedings.
+To establish such a tribunal, it will be necessary to create another judicial chamber in Ukraine aimed at considering War Crimes, including both foreigners and Ukrainians.
+To do this we must change the Constitution, and that cannot be done under martial law.
+I would’nt reject this idea out of hand, because it could significantly boost the potential of both the investigation and judicial proceedings.

-In general, justness has no statute of limitations.
-This is a proper philosophical principle, and it is pretty applicable to our situation.
-There is no statute of limitations for war crimes, crimes against humanity, and genocide.
-People will never forget those who have done them injustice.
-No matter how long time passes, such crimes must be investigated and perpetrators punished.
-Let me remind you how Chilean dictator Pinochet was brought to justice, although he was very old.
+In general, justice has no statute of limitations.
+This is a proper philosophical principle, and it is applicable to our situation.
+There is no statute of limitations for War Crimes, crimes against humanity, and genocide.
+People will never forget those who have done them such injustices.
+No matter how much time has passed, such crimes must be investigated and their perpetrators punished.
+Chilean dictator Pinochet was brought to justice, remember, although he was very old.

 He was released from custody pending trial because he suffered from dementia.

 They released him because they felt sorry for him.
 But Milosevic was not released, nor was Karadzic and many others.
-For example, there was a certain Arnold Meri, a Hero of the Soviet Union and a cousin of the second president of independent Estonia, who participated in the deportation of Estonians to Siberia in 1949.
+There was a certain Arnold Meri, a Hero of the Soviet Union and a cousin of Lennart Meri, the second president of independent Estonia, who took part in the deportation of Estonians to Siberia in 1949.
 When he was already well over 90, he found himself in the dock.
-(Meri died before he was sentenced. — Ed.).
+[Meri died before he was sentenced, ed.]

-By the way, this brings us back to the conversation about the crimes of the communist regime.
-There were no criminal trials for such crimes in Ukraine compared to Estonia, Latvia, and Lithuania.
-While they should have been.
-Moreover, if the crimes of communism had been judicially condemned in Russia, it would prevent the current horrible developments.
-Because such condemnation greatly influences the consciousness of society.
-Just like it happened in Germany.
+Which brings us back to the crimes of the Communist regime.
+Unlike Estonia, Latvia, and Lithuania there were no trials for such crimes in Ukraine.
+There should have been.
+If the crimes of communism had been judicially condemned in Russia, it would have prevented the current horrible developments.
+Such condemnation greatly influences the consciousness of society, as happened in Germany.
 At first, German society received the Nuremberg trials very poorly, with distrust and protests.
 But all these denazification procedures changed the Germans.
 Nothing like this happened in Russia, and we see the result: Ukraine became a victim of Russian aggression precisely because communism was not adequately condemned.

-We can also hold an international tribunal on the crimes of communism.
-Sure, all those who committed these crimes have already died.
-But it can be an ad hoc tribunal with a unique charter aimed at least to protect the good name of those proclaimed criminals under the USSR.
-I mean pretty specific people, for example, those who were shot or repressed for distributing bread to peasants during the Holodomor (state-sponsored famine) in Ukraine of 1932-33.
-During these two years, 200 thousand people were repressed in Ukraine.
-Most of them are not rehabilitated yet.
-Such a tribunal would be very useful if only to tell their stories, to restore their good name, to remind society that they were not criminals, but rather heroes who tried to save their fellow villagers and thus fought against the cannibalistic policy of the USSR.
+People were shot or arrested, for example, for giving bread to peasants in Ukraine during the Holodomor (State-sponsored famine) in 1932-1933.
+During those two years, 200,000 people were arrested and shot or imprisoned in Ukraine.
+Most have still not been rehabilitated.
+Such a tribunal would be useful if only to tell their stories, to restore their good name, and to remind society that they were not criminals, but heroes who had tried to save their fellow villagers and thus fought against the cannibalistic policy of the USSR.
 It can be done even now.

 © kyiv-dialogue.org

-It is difficult for me to assess whether they listen to us.
-Sometimes, the state corrected its mistakes.
-I have to stress that our specific communications with the state exclusively concern the issues in which we help law enforcement agencies and nothing else.
+It’s hard for me to tell whether they listen to us.
+Sometimes, the State has corrected its mistakes.
+Our specific communications with the State, let me stress, exclusively concern the issues in which we are helping Ukraine’s law-enforcement agencies and nothing else.

 Which government decisions during the war would you call mistaken?

-Unfortunately, there are quite a few, but this is a separate topic for discussion.
-I want to stress that we unreservedly support the government in the fight against Russian aggression.
+There have been quite a few, unfortunately.
+But that’s a topic for separate discussion.
+We unreservedly support the government in its battle against Russian aggression.

-Since the beginning of the war, there has been more than one scandal involving statements or actions of international institutions, including human rights organizations.
-For example, everyone remembers the Amnesty International report that caused outrage in Ukrainian society.
-Do you think these organizations are efficient?
-Do you see a decline in trust in these institutions?
+Since the beginning of the war, there has been more than one scandal involving statements or actions by international institutions, including human rights organizations.
+For example, everyone remembers an Amnesty International statement that caused outrage in Ukrainian society.
+Do you think these organizations are effective?
+Do people trust them less these days?

 I’ve discussed the Amnesty report extensively in Ukraine and abroad, and I think they made a mistake.
-But it should be noted that our state also made mistakes that Amnesty tried to point out.
-We did not want to listen to their advice, but this organization continues to work; it prepares new valuable reports on these topics.
-I can say that before that incident, all Amnesty’s previous reports were pro-Ukrainian, very substantial, and strong.
-When someone makes a mistake, everyone remembers only this mistake.
-And instantly forgets a steady good job and help that was before.
-I think that in this case, Amnesty lacked communication; they could have done it better.
+It should be noted that our State also made mistakes and that Amnesty tried to point them out.
+We did not want to listen to their advice, but Amnesty continues to work and prepares new valuable reports and statements on these topics.
+Before that incident, all Amnesty’s previous reports were pro-Ukrainian, very substantial, and strong.
+When someone makes a mistake, everyone remembers the mistake and instantly forgets the good steady work and help that came before.
+In this case, I think, Amnesty did not communicate well; they could have done better.
 They even admitted that they made a mistake.

-As for the general attitude towards international organizations, such incidents will not significantly affect their reputation: people in Ukraine trust expert Western institutions that study the war because they have much better capabilities than we do.
-We cannot take satellite images to see everything from space, while they can.
-We work in the field, on the ground, and they see it all from above, from space.
-It’s necessary to combine one with the other.
-So, I would not unequivocally reject what they do.
-There are some complaints against them, including mine, but we will continue to work with many of these organizations.
+As for the general attitude towards international organizations, such incidents will not significantly affect their reputation: people in Ukraine trust expert Western institutions that study the war because they have much better capabilities.
+We cannot take satellite images to see everything from space; they can.
+We work on the ground: they see it all from above, from space.
+We must combine the two.
+Therefore, I would not unequivocally reject what they do.
+There are some complaints against them (I have some of my own), but we shall continue to work with many of these organizations.

 Share this